anapsix/dynamicinfradays/user/pages/2016-boston-programme/default.md

 Elliot will review common stumbling blocks encountered when trying to use containers while meeting HIPAA standards, recent developments that improve security, and some patterns that deliver both developer and compliance officer happiness.

+#### <a name="servicefabric"></a>_Introducing Service Fabric: A Distributed Services Platform_ <span style="font-size: smaller">- [James Sturtevant](#jamess)</span>

+Orchestration, automation, and monitoring are just some of the challenges when moving to container technology.
+Service Fabric is a distributed services platform that is designed to address these challenges, and more.
+It is a battle tested system that is used inside Microsoft for mission critical applications such as Azure SQL, Document DB, and Bing Cortana, processing more than 500 million evaluations per second.

+James will describe the concepts, architecture and design choices underlying Service Fabric, and how these differ from other container approaches out there today.
+He'll discuss how Service Fabric helps solve the challenges of distributed computing, and explain why Microsoft has concluded that the Service Fabric approach is key to achieving this.

+#### <a name="barkly"></a>_Kubernetes in Production, From the Ground Up_ <span style="font-size: smaller">- [Mike Splain](#mikes)</span>

+For a fast-growing organization, Kubernetes' features like automatic scheduling, failover, rolling deployments, and autoscaling are extremely enticing.
+The question is: what does it really take to get such a platform running in production?

+Mike will address that question by taking a deep dive into how Barkly runs Kubernetes, and the problems Kubernetes solves.
+Mike will share a behind-the-scenes look at Barkly's journey rolling out the platform, describing the immediate benefits along with a few potentially risky drawbacks.

+To keep things real, Mike will demo a Kubernetes production environment and may even through some chaos into the mix!

 #### <a name="stateful"></a>_Your Database and Other Stateful Applications in Containers?
 You Betcha!_ <span style="font-size: smaller">- [Jonas Rosland](#jonasr)</span>

 Running stateless applications in containers is fairly easy: you start up as many instances as you need and off you go.
 But when it comes to applications that need to store data - state - things can become more complicated.
 You need to take yet another layer of your application's infrastructure into account, the storage layer.

 How do you handle failover and data movement between hosts?
 How about quick and easy snapshotting of your data for testing and QA?
 Jonas will discuss and demonstrate how you can start running services like databases, caching engines and more!

-#### <a name="servicefabric"></a>_Introducing Service Fabric: A Distributed Services Platform_ <span style="font-size: smaller">- [James Sturtevant](#jamess)</span>

-Orchestration, automation, and monitoring are just some of the challenges when moving to container technology.
-Service Fabric is a distributed services platform that is designed to address these challenges, and more.
-It is a battle tested system that is used inside Microsoft for mission critical applications such as Azure SQL, Document DB, and Bing Cortana, processing more than 500 million evaluations per second.

-James will describe the concepts, architecture and design choices underlying Service Fabric, and how these differ from other container approaches out there today.
-He'll discuss how Service Fabric helps solve the challenges of distributed computing, and explain why Microsoft has concluded that the Service Fabric approach is key to achieving this.

 #### <a name="yelp"></a>_Yelp's Journey Into Containers_ <span style="font-size: smaller">- [Chris Kuehl](#chrisk)</span>